nonoo/dmrshark/README.md

 - **repeaterinfoupdateinsec**: Active repeaters will be queried for status in this interval.
 - **updatestatstableenabled**: Enter 1 here, if you want the repeater stats table to be updated when a heartbeat packet is received.
 - **ignoredhosts**: Ignore IP packets coming from these hosts (separated by commas).
+- **httpserverenabled**: Set this to 1 to enable built-in HTTP/Websockets server, which is needed for streaming.
+- **httpserverport**: Port to bind the HTTP/Websockets server.

 The needed remote database table structures can be found [here](https://github.com/nonoo/dmrshark-wordpress-plugin/blob/master/example.sql).